richyen/richyen.github.io/_posts/2026-03-10-rds_proxy_pinning.markdown

     conn.await_(self.setup_asyncpg_jsonb_codec(conn))
 ```

-This registers optimized JSON and JSONB codecs.
+This registers optimized JSON and JSONB codecs (the client's application deals with a lot of JSONB data).

 ---